MPFEConsultancy/mpfeconsultancy.github.io/drafts/_posts/2025-04-01-azure-container-services.md

 author: mark
 ---

-Microsoft Azure features a number of services for working with the virtualization concept known as "containerization".
-In this blog article we will explore those services and how they can be leveraged to improve the speed and security of software development.
+In modern software development, containers have become a popular way to package and deploy code.
+Microsoft Azure features a number of containerization services.
+In this blog article we will explore those services and how they can be leveraged to improve the speed and security of deploying software code in a way that is both cost efficient and scales to meet demand.

 > **What is a container?**
 >